aaaastark/Intrusion-Detection-System-MQTT-Enabled-IoT/README.md

 - Website Link to Dataset: <https://ieee-dataport.org/open-access/mqtt-iot-ids2020-mqtt-internet-things-intrusion-detection-dataset>.
 #### MQTT INTERNET OF THINGS INTRUSION DETECTION DATASET

-#### APIs that are used in this Project
-- tensorflow
-- sklearn
-- keras
-- matplotlib
-- numpy
-- pandas
-- warnings

 #### Workflow that is used in this Project
 - Data Processing
 - Data Normalization